ubarsc/python-fmask/doc/source/index.rst

 Here is an example of how to do this.
 This example works at 20m resolution, but the recipe can be varied as required.

-This makes a stack of ALL the bands, at the 20m resolution (a compromise between speed and detail) Bands are in order of numeric band number::
+This makes a stack of ALL the bands, at the 20m resolution (a compromise between speed and detail).
+Bands are in order of numeric band number::

     gdalbuildvrt -resolution user -tr 20 20 -separate allbands.vrt S2*_B0[1-8].jp2 S2*_B8A.jp2 S2*_B09.jp2 S2*_B1[0-2].jp2